15 Vintage Home Trends That are Making a Comeback

 Mirrored Kitchen Backsplash

 Popular during the disco era of the late ’70s and early ’80s, the mirrored kitchen backsplash was all about adding a touch of glam, and even opening the room up a bit.
 Today, this look is popping up in traditionally styled kitchens, infusing the simplicity with some glamour.
-If you’re not sold on the mirrored backsplash, here are 30 other options to consider.
+If you’re not completely sold on the idea of a mirrored backsplash, here are 30 other options to consider.